Petroleum Products Corporation

 EPA is working on the cleanup plan for OU-2.
 EPA has not yet developed a cleanup plan for OU-3.

 In 1999, the PRPs began operating a vacuum-enhanced system for recovering waste oil from ground water in OU-1.
-The system has recovered more than 30,000 gallons of non-aqueous phase liquids since 1999 and continues to run 24 hours a day.
+The system has recovered more than 30,000 gallons of non-aqueous phase liquids since 1999 and continued to operate until October 2012.
 In 2003, the PRPs began annual ground water sampling and monitoring.
 The PRPs fenced and gated the former disposal pit area at the site.

-The site’s third Five-Year Review, completed in 2010, found that the cleanup at OU-1 continues to protect people and the environment from site contamination.
+The site’s third Five-Year Review, completed in 2010, found that the cleanup at OU-1 is operating as intended.

 EPA negotiated a legal agreement with the site PRPs to investigate and clean up the site under the direction of an EPA On-Scene Coordinator.
-The PRPs continue to fund site cleanup, monitoring and oversight activities.
+A consent decree between the PRP group and EPA is in place for OU1.

 EPA has worked with the community and its state partner to develop a long-term cleanup plan for the site, reflecting the Agency’s commitment to safe, healthy communities and environmental protection.
 Community engagement and public outreach are core components of EPA program activities.